Questo contenuto non è disponibile nella lingua selezionata.

 6.1.
 Setting subscription attributes for RHEL

-Setting the subscription attributes from RHEL
+Setting the subscription attributes with RHEL

 Setting the subscription attributes from Satellite

-For Satellite, the methods to set subscription attributes are described in instructions for creating a host and editing the system purpose of a host.
-For more information, see the following link:
+For Satellite, the methods to set subscription attributes are described in instructions for editing the system purpose of a single host or multiple hosts.
+For more information about setting system purpose, see the section about administering hosts in the Satellite Managing Hosts guide:

 6.2.
 Setting subscription attributes for Red Hat OpenShift